Temporary Outdoor Patio Program

 Pedestrian Clearway

-The pedestrian clearway is the most important area of the street for the safe, accessible and efficient movement of pedestrians.
+The pedestrian clearway is the portion of the sidewalk which provides a continuous, unobstructed, path of travel for pedestrians.
+It is the most important area of the street for the safe, accessible and efficient movement of pedestrians.
 The sidewalk is how people and customers of all ages and abilities access local shops, restaurants, offices, transit stops and other services and pedestrians have the first priority for its use.
+A minimum pedestrian clearway of 1.5 metres is required.
+The installation of sidewalk patios requires the operator to ensure the pedestrian clearway of 1.5 metres is protected.

 AODA Compliance